 We are regularly asked how Bodo compares to Spark, Dask, and Ray, particularly for large-scale workloads, e.g., terabytes of data and billions of rows, and requiring 100’s (or more) of compute cores.

-In this blog, we use the standard TPC-H benchmarks (22 in all) to compare Bodo’s economic and speed performance to Spark, Dask, and Ray for data processing workloads.
-More specifically, we performed a run across all of the TPC-H benchmarks, a valid benchmark "mode" for TPC-H. (N.B.
-The authors of this blog have no affiliation to the official TPC Council.)
+As-of December, 2021, we developed a workload, derived from the TPC-H benchmark, using all 22 queries to compare Bodo’s economic and speed performance to Spark, Dask, and Ray for data processing workloads.
+(N.B.
+The authors of this blog have no affiliation to the official TPC Council.This performance and cost comparison is derived from TPC-H, and as such, is not comparable to published TPC results.)
 Cost calculations were based on using the Sept.
 2021 list price of AWS EC2 instances for compute only, omitting I/O costs (assumed to be roughly equivalent) as well as software licensing.

 Overall, we found that Bodo provided a 22.9x median speedup over Spark with an associated 95%+ compute cost reduction and 148x median speedup over Dask with an associated 99% compute cost reduction.
 We also found Ray could not handle these workload sizes yet, so we did not include it in our results.
 Note that we did not measure the time to create the cluster and data I/O time, as the cluster and the data source are the same and are independent of the data processing time.